AndrewZheng-1011/legged_planner/README.md

 # legged_planner
 ## Overview
-The package 'legged_planner' makes use of the OCS2 repository to translate any general planning algorithms (e.g. single integrator, double integrator, rigid body model, etc.)  into a quadrupedal planning algorithm.
+The package `legged_planner` makes use of the OCS2 repository to translate any general planning algorithms (e.g. single integrator, double integrator, rigid body model, etc.)  into a quadrupedal planning algorithm.
 This package differs from others in the sense that it can allow for high fidelity planning for quadrupeds and not simply velocity control.

 ## Dependencies